 - Just 2 ingredients needed: THC-dominant cannabis flower & high-proof grain alcohol

-- Can be used as a sublingual tincture or made into FECO
+- It can be used as a sublingual tincture or made into FECO

 Why You Will Love This Tincture